levisc8/ipmr_esa/README.md

 ## Materials for ESA '21 ipmr Workshop

-This repository hosts the slides and tutorials for the `ipmr` workshop from ESA 2021.
+This repository hosts the tutorials for the `ipmr` workshop from ESA 2021.
 Tutorials are stored in `ipmr_examples/` subfolder.
 To run with RStudio:

 1. clone this repository into a folder on your computer.